AdobeDocs/pass.en/help/authentication/iostvos-sdk-overview.md

 ### Device Binding {#device_binding}

 In the XML listings above, note the tag entitled `simpleTokenFingerprint`.
 The purpose of this tag is to hold native device ID individualization info.
-The AccessEnabler library is able to obtain such individualization information and to make it available to the Adobe Pass authentication services during the entitlement calls.
+The AccessEnabler library is able to obtain such individualization information and to make it available to the Adobe Pass Authentication services during the entitlement calls.
 The service will use this information and embed it in the actual tokens, thus effectively binding the tokens to a specific device.
 The end goal of this is to make the tokens non-transferable across devices.

 Since this is obviously a security related feature, this information is inherently "sensitive" from the security point of view.
 As a result, this information needs to be protected against both tampering and eavesdropping.
 The eavesdropping issue is solved by sending the authentication/authorization requests over the HTTPS protocol.
 The tampering protection is handled by digitally signing the device identification information.
-The AccessEnabler library computes a device ID from information provided by the device, then sends the device ID "in the clear" to the Adobe Pass authentication servers as a request parameter.
-The Adobe Pass authentication servers digitally sign the device ID with Adobe's private key and add it to the authentication token that is returned to the AccessEnabler.
+The AccessEnabler library computes a device ID from information provided by the device, then sends the device ID "in the clear" to the Adobe Pass Authentication servers as a request parameter.
+The Adobe Pass Authentication servers digitally sign the device ID with Adobe's private key and add it to the authentication token that is returned to the AccessEnabler.
 Thus the device ID is bound with the authentication token.
 During the authorization flow, the AccessEnabler again sends the device ID in the clear, along with the authentication token.
 Failure of the validation process will automatically lead to failure of the authentication / authorization workflows.
-The Adobe Pass authentication servers apply the private key to the device ID and compare it to the value in the authentication token.
+The Adobe Pass Authentication servers apply the private key to the device ID and compare it to the value in the authentication token.
 If they don't match, that entitlement flow fails.